 The English language is deeply embedded in the Filipino culture.
 Regardless of educational attainment, Filipinos are, more often than not familiar with basic conversational English.

 This makes Filipinos seem natural English speakers.
 When you listen to them speaking comfortably, rapport is easily established.
-Good command of the English language makes the process of outsourcing easier.
+A good command of the English language makes the process of outsourcing easier.

-2. Labor costs are lesser than in most Western countries
+2. Labor costs are lower than in most Western countries

 Labor costs are one of the most attractive reasons why companies choose to outsource to the Philippines.
-The basic wage of Filipinos is lesser than their western counterparts.
+The basic wage of Filipinos is lower than their Western counterparts.

-It’s even lesser than other Asian countries, given that the Philippines is able to provide more qualified employees.
+It’s even less than other Asian countries, given that the Philippines is able to provide more qualified employees.